Teacher Education Program Requirements

 Student Teaching

-Student teaching constitutes a total professional commitment on the part of the teacher candidate and is a full semester of clinical practice in the public school classroom carrying 12 hours of credit.
+Student teaching constitutes a total professional commitment on the part of the teacher candidate and is a full semester of clinical practice in the public-school classroom carrying 12 hours of credit.
 Enrolling in coursework during student teaching is strongly discouraged.
-Teacher candidates must have a 3.0 grade point average or better and special permission of the Office of Teacher Education to enroll in an extra course during student teaching.
+Teacher candidates must have a 3.0 grade point average or better and special permission of the Teacher Education Program to enroll in an extra course during student teaching.

 The student teacher must follow the same daily schedule as the cooperating teacher with whom the teacher candidate is placed.
-The student teacher remains in the school for the entire day, and participates in extracurricular activities required of the cooperating teacher.
+The student teacher remains in the school for the entire day and participates in activities required of the cooperating teacher.

-Teacher candidates majoring in elementary education will be assigned to work with a cooperating teacher in grades 1-6.
-Teacher candidates majoring in early childhood education will be assigned to work with a cooperating teacher in a kindergarten to grade 2.
+Teacher candidates majoring in early childhood education will be assigned to work with a cooperating teacher in pre-kindergarten to grade 2.
+Teacher candidates majoring in elementary education will be assigned to work with a cooperating teacher in first to sixth grade.
 Teacher candidates who major in secondary education will be assigned to work with a cooperating teacher in grades nine through twelve, whose teaching assignment is consistent with the teacher candidate’s teaching major.
 Teacher candidates are expected to teach all subject areas taught within the specific major.

-Special education majors will be assigned to work with a cooperating teacher in a cross-categorical area in order to receive LBS I licensure.
+Special education majors will be assigned to work with cooperating teachers in a set of sequenced clinicals with a full range of ages, types, levels of abilities, and collaborative opportunities in order to receive LBS I licensure.

-Teacher candidates who wish to enroll in the student teaching professional semester must file an application with the Office of Teacher Education in the School of Education one semester in advance of the semester during which they wish an assignment.
-Teacher candidates who wish to student teach in the Belleville or Chicago suburban schools must request such placement considerations one year in advance.
-Student teaching is limited to the schools approved by the Office of Teacher Education as partnership schools.
+Teacher candidates who wish to enroll in the student teaching professional semester must file an application with the Teacher Education Program in the School of Education one semester in advance of the semester during which they wish to receive an assignment.
+Teacher candidates who wish to student teach in a district outside of the 60-mile radius of Southern Illinois University must request such placement considerations as soon as possible.
+Late notification may delay placement and could delay program completion.
+Student teaching is limited to the schools approved by the Teacher Education Program as partnership schools.

 Placement of Student Teachers

-Student teaching under the supervision of Southern Illinois University Carbondale faculty is conducted in teaching centers with affiliated schools located in southern Illinois as well as specific locations in Belleville and suburban Chicago.
-Off-campus programs in Elementary Education and Special Education may be available at the Rend Lake College Marketplace, or University College of Lake County.
+Student teaching, under the supervision of Southern Illinois University Carbondale faculty, is conducted in teaching centers with affiliated schools located in southern Illinois as well as affiliated remote schools.
 A current listing of specific schools to which student teachers may be assigned is available on the School of Education Teacher Education website.
-Cooperating teachers for student teachers must be highly qualified in their grade level and subject area, have prior experience with clinical practice teacher candidates, be recommended by building administrator for effective mentoring and instructional coaching capabilities, and have earned a rating of proficient or higher on their latest evaluation.
+Cooperating teachers for student teachers must be highly qualified in their grade level and subject area, have at least 3 years teaching in the licensure area, be recommended by building administrator for effective mentoring and instructional coaching capabilities and have earned a rating of proficient or higher on their latest evaluation.

-Teacher candidates will be assigned to one of the SIU clinical sites.
-To help ensure an unbiased performance and evaluation, student teachers will not be placed in a school in which they have worked or family members currently work.
-Although every consideration is made to place student teachers within 45 minutes of their home, no guarantees of a close placement can be made.
+Teacher candidates will be assigned to one of the SIU Carbondale clinical sites.
+To help ensure unbiased performance and evaluation, student teachers will not be placed in a school in which they have attended, or family members currently work.
+Although every consideration is made to place on campus student teachers within 60 miles of campus or online students 30 miles from their residency, no guarantees of a close placement can be made.
 Student teachers are responsible for their own transportation to and from student teaching sites.

 Student Teaching Prerequisites

-- The teacher candidate must have a minimum cumulative average of 2.75 in the major before beginning work in student teaching.
+3. The teacher candidate must have a minimum overall average of 2.75 in the major before beginning work in student teaching.

-- The teacher candidate must have completed with a C or better all methods class(s) required for the major prior to the professional student teaching semester, as well as in all EDUC courses and courses in one’s major and endorsement area(s).
-No incompletes will be accepted prior to student teaching.
+4. The teacher candidate must have completed with a C or better all methods class(es) required for the major prior to the student teaching semester, as well as in all EDUC courses and courses in one’s major and endorsement area(s).
+All incompletes must be removed prior to student teaching.

-The Office of Teacher Education serves as the Licensure Office for all teacher candidates and will verify that the candidate has:
+The Teacher Education Program serves as the Licensure Office for all teacher candidates and will verify that the candidate has:

-- Their degree awarded and posted to their official SIU transcript;
+1. Their degree awarded and posted to their official SIU Carbondale transcript;

-- Passing scores posted to their ELIS account on the applicable content test(s), and edTPA; and
+2. Passing scores posted to their ELIS account on the applicable content test(s); and

-The Office of Teacher Education then enters the entitlement via Educator Licensure Information System (ELIS) indicating that the candidate has completed all requirements.
+The Teacher Education Program then enters the entitlement via Educator Licensure Information System (ELIS) indicating that the candidate has completed all requirements.
 A message appears on the home screen of the candidate's personal ELIS account.
-In ELIS the candidate may then complete the process to claim and register their teaching license.
+In ELIS the candidates may then complete the process to claim and register their teaching license or subsequent endorsement.